drekka/Alchemic/WhatIsDI.md

 Now the *TV* is injected into the *RemoteControl* class when initialising it.
 The advantage of initializer injection is that It is clear what the class needs up front.
 It's also more suited to dependencies that are long lived.
 For example, where a *RemoteControl* will always be using the same *TV*.
 Finally, initializer injection alleviates the need to pass dependencies via method arguments because the object already has everything it needs up front.

+But initializer inject is no good when the dependencies are changing or short lived.
+So my recommendation is - *Use initializer injection when the lifecycle of the dependency is equal to or longer than the object that uses it.

 #### Via Properties

 *RemoteControl.h*